crolllab/IBIOL-compute-resources/README.md

 ### Data backup

-The data on the server is ***not backed*** up in any way.
+The data on the LEGcompute server is ***not backed up*** in any way.
 It is your responsibility to make backups of your raw data, analyzed data or scripts that you may store on the server.

 ### Queuing system (slurm)